sahilgulati96/sahilgulati96.github.io/index.md

 - Using SCM tool bitbucket and managing source code.
 In addition to that resolving merge conflicts, creating branches and polling the branches to Bamboo jobs.
 - Supporting development teams, testing teams in using CI/CD, troubleshooting in any build failures or any errors, giving sessions in using automated flows and DevOps capabilities.
 - Managing PERF, UAT and Dev environments, managing build and deployment activities on these environments.
-- Automation of BAU Activities using Shell scripting and java and building it on Jenkins using docker containers and deploying them to the virtually hosted windows server.
 - Submitted Whitepaper on the concept of “Work When You Get Alert” in GHCI-2020.

 ## Freelancing Projects